 The NAR is headquartered in Chicago and boasts more than 1 million members across the country.
 Despite what you may think, membership is not restricted to only real estate agents and brokers.
 Members may also include property managers, appraisers, real estate counselors and other professionals involved in the real estate industry.

 Note: All Realtors are real estate agents, but not all real estate agents are Realtors.
 So, if you’re wondering how to become a realtor, becoming a real estate agent is the first step.

 In order to become a real estate agent, you’ll need a real estate license.
 To obtain this, you must complete a minimum number of classes and pass a state exam which covers national, state and local real estate laws, standards and practices (this may vary by state).
 You’ll also need to complete around 180 hours of pre-licensing coursework (again, this will vary by state).
 Finally, you’ll be required to pay an annual licensing fee and renew your license every 1-2 years with continuing education.

 @linkedinsalesnavigator via Unslpash

-Once you’re a practicing real estate agent, you have the option of becoming a Realtor.
-Follow these steps below to join the NAR and start your journey:
+Once you’re a practicing real estate agent, you have the option to become a realtor.
+The next steps in becoming a realtor are listed below:

 - Join one of the NAR’s 1,400-plus local real estate associations.
 Annual NAR membership fees are $120.